NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Pre-releases/BetaDeploymentGuide.page.md

 - Updating any reporting requirements
 - Creation, and updating, of information governance and data protection policies
 - Undertaking benefits analysis and realization activities e.g.:
-    -  identifying any system configuration requirements or additional developments to maximise efficiencies locally
+    -  identifying any system configuration requirements or additional developments to maximise local efficiencies

 ### Private Beta testing